In This Episode:

 They want to appeal to their female customer base and they included easily verifiable statistics in the video that contrast with what companies want you to believe about what the ideal morning for most women looks like.
 As I was watching through this commercial, I went through and googled some of the statistics they were giving and they all lined up according to sources that I’ve found.

 The commercial contrasts these idyllic, “When I wake up every morning, I eat a super balanced breakfast while I sit in my journaling nook.
 I enjoy buying organic tofu yogurt.”
 These are crazy idyllic things and they’re contrasted with the fact that most women are checking their work before 5:00 AM.
 They have less than five minutes to eat or they named dry shampoos as number one best invention in the last 20 years or something like that.

 It’s a nice dose of realism, but it also is backed up by facts.
 I think what this commercial does well is it’s like, “We get you.
 We’re not trying to sell you the ideal.
 We’re trying to meet you where you are”.
 Which I think is a valuable marketing tool that is not used enough in the world.

 I think that’s one of my very favorite commercials ever.

 How To Avoid Bad Fem-vertising

-Now that we’ve had a chance to look at some terrible examples and some great examples as well, how can we avoid falling into that bad fem-vertising category?
+Now that we’ve had a chance to look at some terrible examples and some great examples, how can we avoid falling into that bad fem-vertising category?
 Luckily for us, this answer is actually pretty simple.
-Because if you preach feminist ideals like equality, inclusivity, speaking up for women of color, family paid leave, you need to fucking walk your talk.
+Because if you preach feminist ideals like equality, inclusivity, speaking up for women of color, family paid leave, then you need to fucking walk your talk.

 Do not talk about inclusivity and then line up an all-white panel of speakers for your next event.
 I’ve seen this far too many times.
 You cannot tell me that there are not amazing, talented, qualified women of color who can speak at your event or teach in your course.